anxious woman

 Seeing yourself in a different way

-This is an essential read for those who are shy, sensitive and label themselves as anxious types.
-It will help set you free.
+This book is essential for those who are shy and sensitive and label themselves as anxious types.
+It will elp set you free.

-For more on Social Anxiety subscribe to my newsletter.
+For more on Social Anxiety, Art, and Philosophy subscribe to my newsletter.

 Image Credit: Kevin Gebhardt